Zesty.io

-Zesty.io is a decoupled SaaS (Software as a Service) cloud-based Web Content Management System that allows companies to create, deploy, maintain, and optimize enterprise web properties.
-It is specifically designed for mid-market and enterprise brands.
+Zesty.io is a SaaS cloud-based web content management system that allows companies (specifically mid-market and enterprise brands) to create, deploy, maintain, and optimize enterprise web properties.
 It is built on globally available Google Cloud Platform infrastructure and, as a SaaS product, requires no hardware or software resources.
-Zesty.io also allows for collaborative website building and for users to manage multiple web properties from a single portal.
+Zesty.io also allows for collaborative website building and enables users to manage multiple web properties from a single portal.

 History

 Pre-Zesty.io

 Founders Randy Apuzzo and Andy Fleming created Zesty.io as a way to "meet the unique needs of businesses, but also to address the changing needs of the web development community."
-Headquartered in San Diego, Apuzzo and his team at Variable Action built Zesty.io to solve what they perceived to be a recurring problem for businesses’ web presence, which according to them was that “enterprises were either stuck with a professional website that they couldn’t control, or they had to create a do-it-yourself website that lacked the professional design and functionality essential for business growth.”
+Headquartered in San Diego, Apuzzo and his team at Variable Action built Zesty.io to solve what they perceived to be a recurring problem for businesses’ web presence, which according to them was that "enterprises were either stuck with a professional website that they couldn’t control, or they had to create a do-it-yourself website that lacked the professional design and functionality essential for business growth."
 After three years in private development, Zesty.io made its official debut in 2010.

-Early investors of Zesty.io include Andy Ballester, co-founder of GoFundMe, Taner Halicioglu, co-founder of Seed San Diego and creator of Facebook hardware infrastructure, and Dave Hagewood, CEO at Psyonix, maker of popular game publisher Rocket League.
+Early investors of Zesty.io include Andy Ballester, co-founder of GoFundMe; Taner Halicioglu, co-founder of Seed San Diego and creator of Facebook hardware infrastructure; and Dave Hagewood, CEO of Psyonix and creator of popular game publisher Rocket League.
 Zesty.io has also earned startup acceleration grants from Google.

 2017

 In December 2017, Zesty.io announced a raise of $1.5M led by ClearVision Equity Partners, a micro-cap equity firm.

-At that same time, Gerry Widmer became CEO of Zesty.io while founder Apuzzo transitioned into the Chief Technical Officer (CTO) role.
+At that same time, Gerry Widmer became CEO of Zesty.io while its co-founder Apuzzo transitioned into the Chief Technical Officer (CTO) role.
 Zesty.io has raised $2.8 million in funding total.
 Widmer, who joined Zesty.io in 2015, was previously general manager of BlueHornet, an enterprise software-as-a-service email platform and division of then-publicly traded company Digital River.

-Future

-“Imagine robots publishing websites; this is where we are headed,” envisions Apuzzo.
-“However, artificial intelligence, machine learning, augmented reality and robotics will not replace the value of human involvement and oversight.
-These imminent technology advances are destined for the Zesty.io platform.
-They will further enable developers, designers and marketers to automate the creation, distribution and management of content, thus cost-efficiently increasing content volume, speed to market, quality control and security.”